-Market failures and similar shortcomings of the State in solving given social problems draw political and theoretical attention to something else beyond markets and the State.
-It is the capacity of this "third sector" in societal demands which cannot filling satisfied markets and/or State, quately by which is of most interest in this context.
+1. Market failures and similar shortcomings of the State in solving given social problems draw the political and theoretical attention to something else beyond markets and the State.
+It is the capacity of this "third sector" in fulfilling societal demands which cannot be adequately satisfied by markets and/or State, which is of most interest in this context.

-discussion on this "third sector" is international one and nearly all covers of policy ranging from education. and welfare to culture policy and also developaid.
-This indicates that the alternative or complementary forms of societal guidance beyond markets and the State goes back to similiar problems in many countries of the in the advanced western counworld. at least issue is not typical only that. this special policy field, but also can generalized in this sense.
+The discussion on this "third sector" is quite an international one and covers nearly all areas of policy ranging from education, health and welfare to culture policy and also development aid.
+This indicates that the search for alternative or complementary forms of societal guidance beyond markets and the State goes back to similiar problems in many countries of the world, at least in the advanced western countries, in that, this issue is not typical only for one special policy field, but also can be generalized in this sense.

 This trend of shifting interests towards nonetatistic and non-market strategies of intervention is also obvious in the policy field of development aid.
-Here, the heavy criticism of state-run development aid and the nonfunctioning of the market in the so-called Third World exclusively focussed interest almost on especially self-help groups and non-governorganizations and their work, in respect also World Bank and also many western special NGO-programs substantially already established favour of NGO-work (Cernea 1988, 1989). in the last few years, the Euro-Also. institutionalized its ration with the countries of the Third World in NGOs.
-This executed of NGOs in European of the role the development answer this question, to clarify first, what is so special about follows a descriptive EC-NGO cooperation and the work done we examine In the subsequent section, this cooperation observations which still need certain be evaluated empirically.
+Here, the heavy criticism of state-run development aid and the nonfunctioning of the market in the so-called Third World focussed interest almost exclusively on self-help groups and especially non-governmental organizations and their work, in respect of the given prospects but also constraints.
+Thus the World Bank and also many western donor countries set up special NGO-programs or increased substantially already established programs in favour of NGO-work (Cernea 1988, Claus 1989).
+Also, in the last few years, the European Community has institutionalized its cooperation with the countries of the Third World in programs executed by NGOs.
+This raises the question of the role of the NGOs in European development aid.

+In trying to answer this question, we would like to clarify first, what is so special about NGOs.
+There then follows a descriptive survey of EC-NGO cooperation and the work done by the NGOs.
+In the subsequent section, we examine the reasons for this cooperation and finally, we make certain observations which still need to be evaluated empirically.

 2. It is not easy to define NGOs.
-The term "nongovernmental" draws attention to the juridical difference between, on the one hand, governmental organizations in the form of state administrations, ministeries etc., and on the foundations, firms and corporations having a legally private form.
-Yet the term satisfactory for describing what of all, First there are more and more be found in legally such as limited liability companies, legal distinction instance.
-So the does clearcut difference between inand non-government.
-We remember, for stance. the literature on so-called quasi (QUANGOS) non-governmental organizations (Schuppert 1981), which discusses this phenomeof widespread private forms state-run administrations with the example of Secondly, the term NGOs makes merely negative distinction between them and mental organizations and therefore provides answer to what NGOs are not even satisfactory rather than an answer to what they are.
+The term "nongovernmental" draws attention to the juridical difference between, on the one hand, governmental organizations in the form of state administrations, ministeries etc. and on the other, foundations, firms and corporations having a legally private form.
+Yet the term is not very satisfactory for describing what is meant.
+First of all, there are more and more state agencies to be found in legally private forms, such as limited liability companies, for instance.
+So the legal distinction does not capture a clearcut difference between government and non-government.
+We remember, for instance, the literature on so-called quasi non-governmental organizations (DHANGOS) (Schuppert 1981). which discusses this phenomenon of widespread private forms of state-run administrations with the example of Great Britain.
+Secondly, the term NGOs makes merely a negative distinction between them and governmental organizations and therefore provides a not even satisfactory answer to what NGOs are not, rather than an answer to what they are.

-The term non-profit organization as an alternanongovernmental organization, points the economic identity of the organizaare discussed here.
-It also similar problems.
-We learn from Hansmann (1980)that non-profit organizations exist which make a profit without loosing their tity as nonprofit organizations.
+The term non-profit organization as an alternative to nongovernmental organization, points more to the economic identity of the organizations which are discussed here.
+It also runs into similar problems.
+We learn from Hansmann (1980) that non-profit organizations exist which make a profit without loosing their identity as nonprofit organizations.
 So again, in a strict sense, the term is misleading, and again, only negatively identifies what it is intended to identify.